NAME, DOMICILE, LEMMA AND DOCTRINE

 o.
 To appoint highly trained and qualified local officers to solemnize marriages in accordance with the Family Code of the Philippines and other related laws and rules of the Association.

 p.
-The Board of Directors General of the Association is authorized to centralized in a single region the works of Centers, if such is demanded by such considerations, strengthens the administration, the centralization and the uniformity of works, the solidification of ties of brotherhood among the affiliates and others provided, that once this is realized, the works of the Centers affected shall automatically cease and the members are obliged to attend said centralization.
+The Board of Directors General of the Association is authorized to centralize the works of all affiliated Centers, if such is demanded by such considerations, strengthens the administration, the centralization and the uniformity of works, the solidification of ties of brotherhood among the affiliates and others provided, that once this is realized, the works of the Centers affected shall automatically cease and the members are obliged to attend said centralization.
 The progress of said centralization shall be prepared by the Board of Directors General.

 q.
 To pass and approve the curriculum for the Sunday school and the School of Mediums.